mr-izu/mr-izu.github.io/cv.md

 ---

 ### **Professional Summary**
 A dynamic and results-driven Founder & CEO with 1 year of hands-on experience in building and launching a multi-faceted SaaS platform from the ground up.
 Combines deep technical expertise in full-stack development with sharp business acumen in market analysis, digital strategy, and innovation.
-Proven ability to conceptualize, develop, and execute a complex vision, as demonstrated by the successful launch of Qxel.
+Proven ability to conceptualize, develop, and execute a complex vision, demonstrated by the successful launch of multiple projects including Qxel and Dumb-Bot.

 ### **Work Experience**